Panathinaikos-Olympiakos game abandoned after clashes

 ATHENS, Greece (AP) — Greek league rivals Panathinaikos and Olympiakos had their soccer game abandoned on Sunday after fans from host Panathinaikos clashed with police outside Athens' Olympic Stadium, and attempted to attack the Olympiakos bench inside the stadium.

 With tear gas heavily used as police tried to get back control, referee Marco Fritz stopped play after 70 minutes.
-He called the game off a half-hour later, saying the stadium had not been made sufficiently safe with Panathinaikos fans still on the edge of the field.
+He called the game off for good a half-hour later, saying the stadium had not been made sufficiently safe with lingering tear gas forcing Panathinaikos fans close to the field itself.
+Most of the 25,000 Panathinaikos fans who attended the game had already left the stadium, affected by the tear gas.
+Visiting fans are not allowed at Greek league games for fear of violence.

 Olympiakos was leading 1-0 at the time the game was abandoned.

-Visiting fans are not allowed at Greek league games for fear of violence.

-The game was first interrupted in the sixth minute, when about 30 Panathinaikos fans entered the field and attacked the Olympiakos bench before police intervened.
+The game was first interrupted in the sixth minute, when about 30 Panathinaikos fans, some masked, entered the field and attacked the Olympiakos bench before police intervened.
+The fans targeted Olympiakos spokesman Costas Karapapas, who defended himself by pushing back.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports